grigo210/Projects/README.md

 # Projects
-Projects that have been designed during the years of study.
+Products that have been designed during the years of study.